summonersRift/summonersrift.github.io/_posts/2017-03-03-sst-macro-hpc-simulator-installation.markdown

 #### sst-macro installation
-There is a bug with the --with-sst flag, we need to ignore that.
+There is a bug with the _--with-sst flag_, we need to ignore that.
 Developers think macro would work with default parameters.

 {% highlight bash %}
 cd /local/scratch/src